All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is plant protein as effective as animal protein for muscle preservation?

 Plant proteins can be effective, but they typically have lower leucine content and may be less bioavailable than animal sources.
-If you eat primarily plant-based, aim for the higher end of protein targets (1.0 grams per pound of ideal body weight) and include a variety of plant protein sources throughout the day.
+If you eat primarily plant-based, aim for the higher end of protein targets (1.0 grams per pound of ideal body weight) and include several plant protein sources throughout the day.
 Consider a leucine supplement or branched-chain amino acid supplement.

 What supplements help with muscle preservation on GLP-1?

-The most evidence-backed supplements for muscle preservation during weight loss include whey protein powder, creatine monohydrate (3 to 5 grams daily), vitamin D (if you are deficient), and omega-3 fatty acids.
+The most evidence-backed supplements for muscle preservation during weight loss include whey protein powder, creatine monohydrate (3 to 5 grams daily), vitamin D (if you're deficient), and omega-3 fatty acids.
 Always discuss supplements with your healthcare provider before starting them.

 Related Articles